m2lines/m2lines.github.io/content/jobs.md

 ### NCAR

 * 1 postdoc will be hired to work on sea ice and ice-atmosphere interactions.
 This will include work on characterizing the heterogeneity in sea ice characteristics, including snow and ice thickness, and developing parameterizations of the thermodynamic influence of this heterogeneity.
-Link should appear by early February, email Marika Holland for more info.
+Email Marika Holland for more info.
+Apply at: https://ucar.wd5.myworkdayjobs.com/en-US/UCAR_Careers/job/Mesa-Lab-Building/Postdoctoral-Fellow-I_REQ-2021-21-1

 * 1 postdoc will be hired to analyze atmospheric analysis increments to learn flow-dependent random and systematic errors with emphasis on near-surface processes over the ocean.
-Link should appear by early February, email Judith Berner for more info.
+Email Judith Berner for more info.
+Apply at: https://ucar.wd5.myworkdayjobs.com/en-US/UCAR_Careers/job/Mesa-Lab-Building/Postdoctoral-Fellow-I_REQ-2021-22-1

 ### Future openings: